jelte/automaton/documentation/stages.md

 ---
 ## Stages

+Allows you to define multiple stages ( group of servers ) for your deployment.

 ### CLI Options

-The StagesPlugin will add a `stage` argument.
+The ServerPlugin enables following arguments:

+- **stage**: Run tasks on a specific server

+#### Running with the StagePlugin enabled

-*Remember that plugins are lazy-loaded, so if no stages are defined the stage argument will not be available*
+*Remember that plugins are lazy-loaded, so if no stages are defined the stage argument will not be available.*

+*If stages have been defined, the `stage` argument is required*

 this will change the command line to

 ~~~
-vendor/bin/deployer <stage> <task>
+vendor/bin/automaton <stage> <task>
 ~~~

 ### Defining stages
 ~~~
-deployer:
+automaton:
   stage:
     develop:
       servers: [server_1, server_2]